Local Plan review: Draft City Plan 2036

 The new Local Plan, called City Plan 2036, is a plan for the future development of the City of London, setting out what type of development the City Corporation expects to take place and where.
 It sets out the City Corporation's vision, strategy and objectives for planning up to 2036, together with policies that will guide future decisions on planning applications.
 Once adopted, the new Plan will replace the current City of London Local Plan adopted in January 2015.

 The City Plan 2036 must go through several stages before it can be adopted.
 The first stage was a consultation on an Issues and Options, which was carried out in the in autumn 2016.
 The second stage was a consultation on a full Draft Plan which was carried out between November 2018 and February 2019.
 Documents published at the Issues and Options and Draft Plan stages are in the Planning Policy Library.

 Consultation on the Proposed Submission Draft City Plan 2036

-The City Corporation published the Proposed Submission Draft of the City Plan 2036 for consultation (the Regulation 19 consultation) between 19 March 2021 and 10 May 2021.
-Thank you to everyone who took part.
-The responses are being assessed and will be published on this web page in due course, together with updates on the timetable for the next stages of the Draft City Plan 2036.
+The City Corporation consulted on the Proposed Submission Draft of the City Plan 2036 (Regulation 19 consultation) between 19 March 2021 and 10 May 2021.
+The responses from individuals and organisations are below.
+The City Corporation will publish its response to the comments, here, in due course, together with an update on the timetable for the next stages of the Draft City Plan 2036.

 The Proposed Submission City Plan 2036 can be viewed and downloaded below, together with Policies Maps A and B showing which policies apply to specific locations.
 The track changes version of the City Plan 2036 shows the changes made to the Plan since the previous draft Plan version.